santanukumar666/Movie-Recommendations-System/README.md

 In this repository I have made three python kernels explaining and implementing the different types of movie recommender systems.

-A webapp built using streamlit to display movie recommendation based on contect based filtering using cosine similarity.
+A webapp built using streamlit to display movie recommendation based on content based filtering using cosine similarity.

 - It gives recommendations based on movie content.
 - One can give the movie title or director's name to get appropriate movie recommendations.